evanx/sub-push/README.md

 ]
 ```

-However we found that `redis-cli psubscribe` didn't suit that use case.
-So we want to use `redis-cli brpop` to pop messages from a list rather:
+We found that `redis-cli psubscribe` didn't suit that use case.
+So we wish to use `redis-cli brpop` to pop messages from a list rather:
 ```shell
 while /bin/true
 do